pulibrary/dacs_handbook/aspace.md

 ## Setting up local development

-1. ArchivesSpace now supports Docker images.
+1. Starting from v4.x, ArchivesSpace supports Docker images.
 Follow steps [here](https://f68ffde9.archivesspace-tech-docs.pages.dev/administration/docker/).
 This promises to be a straightforward path to local installation.

 To run any of the setup scripts from inside docker: